mtharrison/matt-harrison.com2/content/posts/25-3-23-smishing-sms-bot.md

 [Take a look at the repo on GitHub if you're interested](https://github.com/mtharrison/gpt-4-smishing-sms-bot).

-Here are a few screenshots of my interactions with this SMS bot using some well-known smishing attacks, an an innocent message from Mum 😀
+Here are a few screenshots of my interactions with this SMS bot using some well-known smishing attacks, an innocent message from Mum 😀

 ![smishing 1](/images/25-3-23-smishing-sms-bot/smishing1.jpg)
 ![smishing 2](/images/25-3-23-smishing-sms-bot/smishing2.jpg)